Kamal Haasan slams citizenship bill, says it amounts to 'discrimination'

 Indian Muslims have nothing to fear, Amit Shah moves Citizenship Bill in RS

-"The central government's legislation is equal to the crime of attempting a surgery on disease-free person," Haasan in a party statement.
-The Lok Sabha had earlier adopted the bill, which seeks to provide Indian citizenship to members of the Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities, who came to India from Pakistan, Bangladesh and Afghanistan by December 31, 2014 and faced religious persecution in those countries.
-According to the proposed legislations, they will not be treated as illegal immigrants.
+"The central government's legislation is equal to the crime of attempting surgery on the disease-free person," Haasan in a party statement.
+The Lok Sabha had earlier adopted the bill, which seeks to provide Indian citizenship to members of the Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities, who came to India from Pakistan, Bangladesh and Afghanistan by December 31, 2014, and faced religious persecution in those countries.
+According to the proposed legislation, they will not be treated as illegal immigrants.

-While political parties including Congress and Trinamool Congress have opposed the bill, protests have broke out in the north eastern parts of the country, especially in Assam, against it.
+While political parties including Congress and Trinamool Congress have opposed the bill, protests have broken out in the northeastern parts of the country, especially in Assam, against it.
 Haasan further said the "young India will be quick to reject" such proposals and warned against any such attempts by the Centre.